JRKinney/power_takehome/README.md

 ## Testing

 ## Price-Maker Modeling Task
 In the case where we are not just selecting awards, but instead interacting with the market in a bidirectional way, I would want to adjust the objective function.
-Instead of having the objective function be:
+Instead of having the objective function be (simplifying to just talk about energy for a second):
 $$
 \sum_{i=1}^{t} P_i \cdot \pi_i
 $$